linphone-40685558/group3-coursework/usecases/usecase7.md

 ## Trigger

-A request for a global population report is made.
+A request for a cities' information in the world data is made.

 ## Main Success Scenario

-- Researcher requests a report on the population of cities in the world.
+- User requests a report on the cities' information ordered by population in the world.

 - The system retrieves population data for all cities.